 13. Moringa supplements are better than most of the multivitamin and calcium supplements available in the market which use synthetic ingredients.
 Moringa supplements are prepared from moringa leaves and pods which are natural sources of calcium and multivitamins .Their processing method increases the availability and absorption of nutrients by the body.

 14. Moringa seeds are used in the manufacture of perfumes and aromatherapy oils.
 The flowers of moringa are used in making herbal tea which contains flavonoids and antioxidants.

-15. Due to their anti-inflammatory and antiseptic properties, moringa supplements facilitate quick healing of minor injuries like bruises, cuts and burns.
+15. Due to its antiseptic properties, moringa supplements facilitate quick healing of minor injuries like bruises, cuts and burns.

-17. According to research, certain elements contained in moringa roots can cure ovarian cancer, kidney stones and inflammations.
+17. According to research, certain elements contained in moringa can support kidney and inflammations.
 They improve the overall kidney function by enabling the body to flush out calcium and phosphates from kidneys more efficiently.